benhoyt/juju-docs/sdk/pebble.md

 The `on-success` action is performed if the service exits with a zero exit code, and the `on-failure` action is performed if it exits with a nonzero code.
 The actions are defined as follows:

 * `restart`: automatically restart the service after the current backoff delay.
 This is the default.
-* `halt`: terminate the Pebble server.
+* `shutdown`: shut down the Pebble server.
 Because Pebble is the container's "PID 1" process, this will cause the container to terminate -- useful if you want Kubernetes to restart the container.
 * `ignore`: do nothing (apart from logging the failure).

 The backoff delay between restarts is calculated using an exponential backoff: `next = current * backoff_factor`, with `current` starting at the configured `backoff-delay`.
 If `next` is greater than `backoff-limit`, it is capped at `backoff-limit`.
 With the defaults, the delays (in seconds) will be: 0.5, 1, 2, 4, 8, 16, 30, 30, and so on.